mhvue/Book-Sleuth/README.md

 ## To Do:
 * Have email functionality so users can email list of saved books
+* Update ReadMe -out of date as of 10/18/20
+* Troubleshoot font color change once book added back to Search Results

 ## Inspiration:
 This project  was inspired by a team that loves to read.
 We wanted a simple and fast way to find books to read in fast pace life.